How to Choose the Tech Stack for Your Project: Guide

 For example, a blockchain-based fintech web project may require HTML, CSS, Javascript, and Web3 JS for its front end.

-At the same time, may require Java for fast backend architecture, Python for AI features, Solidity for Ethereum smart-contract, Rust for other blockchain-related smart contracts, etc.
+At the same time, may require Java for fast backend architecture, Python for AI features (learn more about AI in our AI glossary), Solidity for Ethereum smart-contract, Rust for other blockchain-related smart contracts, etc.

 The tech stack here is huge due to the multiple features it needs to support the core functions of the project idea.